Aman0Shah/ALonelyPlace/README.md

 Bone-Dry, with only a lizard passing by

 Help isn’t on its way
-Lost from civilization, all a lone
+Lost from civilization, all alone
 Only time can tell if anyone can survive

 Hoping for a plater, only cactus for him